rafaelcharris/rafaelcharris.github.io/README.md

 ## Welcome!

 I'm Rafael!
-I graduated from a masters in Behavioral and Computational Economics at Chapman University.
+I am a data scientist.

 I work with data mostly in R and Python.